-In the absence of congressional action, many tax laws affecting municipal bonds will change significantly at the end of this year.
+In the absence of congressional action, many tax laws affecting municipal bonds will change significantly at the end of 2010.
 This Alert focuses on two of those possible changes: (1) of import to small issuers, the scheduled elimination of the 2001 increase to the small issuer exception to the arbitrage rebate requirement to accommodate certain public school project financings; and (2) of import to small issuers, pooled-financing and 501(c)(3) conduit borrowers, the scheduled expiration of the enhanced bank qualification provisions of the American Recovery and Reinvestment Act ("ARRA").

 (1) Small Issuer Arbitrage Rebate Exception